Sick Amtrak passenger removed from train at Corriganville

 CORRIGANVILLE — An Amtrak passenger was taken to UPMC Western Maryland for treatment Saturday night after complaining of flu-like symptoms.

-Two other people were in the train car but did not show symptoms, said Lt.
+Two other people were in the train car but did not show symptoms of illness, said Lt.
 Todd Bowman, public information officer for the Allegany County Department of Emergency Services.

 Bowman said fire and EMS units from Corriganville met the train at the intersection of Rockcut and Mount Savage roads.
 Other units were called later to move the patient from the train “due to a pre-existing condition,” Bowman said.